JonS7/patternlab-php/README.md

 <a name="gulp-path-handling">Path-Handling</a>
 -----------

-Extracting the paths from the streams were important for us.
-You can customize it without to have the bunch of tasks around it.
+Extracting the paths from the streams were important.
+You can customize it, so you don't have the bunch of tasks around it.

 ```
 // Contain all base folders for each type of asset